THE VOLGA GERMANS IN PORTLAND

 Photograph taken in 1901 of twins Katy and Dora Schwabenland (front row) along with three friends.

-Below are links to short biographies of individuals and families that migrated from Russia and made Portland their new home.
+Below are short biographies of individuals and families who migrated from Russia and made Portland their new home.
+This list represents only a small number of individuals and families.
 We are grateful to those who have shared their family stories.

 • John and Elizabeth Arndt